 If you want to use Finasteride to treat hair loss, you can’t get a prescription on the NHS.
+Generally, the NHS does not cover hair loss and alopecia treatment.
 You’ll need to consult a trichologist or doctor and get a private prescription.
 That means Finasteride costs a little more than the standard NHS price, unless you need it for a medical condition like benign prostate enlargement.

 No. You need a prescription, so you must see a doctor in advance.
 Some online pharmacies will carry out an online consultation with you to assess your eligibility.
 But to be on the safe side, it’s best to make an appointment with a trichologist.

 The Wimpole Clinic trichology team can assess your hair loss and provide free, impartial advice.
 We can also issue a Finasteride prescription if you’re suitable for this hair loss drug.
 Book a free consultation to get started.

 No. You can visit your GP to get general advice on your hair loss, and they can issue a private prescription.
 But this isn’t essential.

 Balding can be a sensitive subject, so it’s understandable if you don’t want to speak to your GP.
 Consulting with a trichologist is a good alternative, as hair loss specialists speak to dozens of men with hair loss every day.
 Our team is renowned for putting patients at ease — some of them have even had hair loss treatments and hair transplants themselves.
 So they’ll make you feel completely comfortable when discussing your treatment plan.

 There are a few options for getting Finasteride for hair loss: